Parkers145/ThreefoldDeployerManual/playground/setupthreefoldconnect.md

-# Deploying on The Grid Using the Threefold Connect Wallet
+# Setting Up Your Wallets and Accounts to Deploy on The Grid

 <img src="https://github.com/threefoldfoundation/info_threefold_pub/blob/wethreepedia_mik/wiki/wethreepedia/farming/img/farming_wallet_5.png?raw=true"  width="25%" height="25%">

 The easiest way to fund your deployments on the grid is by using a Threefold Connect Wallet.
+It is possible to fund your deployments with any stellar wallet.
+For those with an established Stellar wallet with a balance of TFT, start at "Sending your Stellar TFT to TFChain to be Used for Deployment"

 It is available for [Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/threefold-connect/id1459845885).